PrestaShop vs WordPress

 • Compliance with the laws of a particular country.

-• Access to 3000 PrestaShop web templates and themes (both free and paid).
+• Access to thousands of PrestaShop web templates and themes (both free and paid).

 • Dedicated support plans in case of issues (available at an additional cost).